Too Busy for the Full Read?

 How Heavy Can Dumbbells be?

 Most companies produce dumbbells up to 125lbs, although you can find some that make 150lb dumbbells.
-There are even some companies that will produce specialized dumbbells reaching up to 350lbs!
+Some companies will even produce specialized dumbbells reaching up to 350lbs!

 In our opinion, the REP Rubber Hex Dumbbells are the best for most people.
 They’re durable and include fully-knurled handles.
 With a very attractive price point and a great lifetime warranty, they’re simply the best for the average home gym owner.

 Lastly, we recommend the NUOBELLS as the best adjustable dumbbell.
 They’re competitively priced and offer a great blend of speed and feel.